cs4s/ddo/index.md

 If you're already familiar with Scratch or have any questions about it - please let us know.

 ## Who We Are
-We are Dr Elena Prieto and Mr Daniel Hickmott, from the School of Education at the University of Newcastle.
+We are *Dr Elena Prieto* and *Mr Daniel Hickmott*, from the School of Education at the University of Newcastle.
 We have been running
 2 day professional development workshops for teachers since 2013.
 These workshops include:

 - An introduction to Computational Thinking